rcaneill/NEMO-installs/LinuxMint/README.md

 # Order of execution of the scripts

+The HDF5 library takes a very long time to check the compilation, but this is an important step.

     $ ./install_zlib.sh
     $ ./install_hdf5.sh
     $ ./install netCDF-c.sh
     $ ./install_netCDF-fortran.sh
     $ ./install_xios.sh
+    $ ./install_nemo.sh

-You can then inspire from the `install_nemo.sh` script to download and compile a NEMO configuration.
+You can then go to your NEMO directory and compile a configuration, e.g. CANAL:

+    $ ./makenemo -m "local-$HOSTNAME" -a CANAL -n 'my_canal' -j 5

+Then go to `tests/my_canal/EXP00`, copy the `xios-server.exe` binary file, set the server mode to true in `iodef.xml` and run nemo:

+    $ mpirun -np 1 ./nemo : -np 1 ./xios-server.exe

 # Note